 Types of Girl about the Globe (GatG) – City & Sightseeing GatG, Foodie & Wine GatG, Historical GatG

 Rome is such an amazing city.
-There is so much to do in this city, bursting with lively locals and historic attractions.
+There is so much to do in this city that is bursting with lively locals and historic attractions.
 If you're wondering if you should solo travel to Rome, the answer is a definite yes.
 Just because Rome is a romantic city, doesn't mean that you can't travel here alone.

 Solo Travel in Rome